General Privacy Notice

 7. Transfer of data abroad

-From 1 January 2021, the UK will become a third country outside the European Economic Area (EEA).
-Any electronic personal data transferred either to countries or territories inside the European Economic Area (EEA) or to other third countries, will only be placed on systems complying with measures giving equivalent protection of personal rights either through international agreements or contracts approved by the United Kingdom.
+The UK is a third country outside the European Economic Area (EEA).
+Any electronic personal data transferred either to countries or territories inside the European Economic Area (EEA) or to other third countries, will be subject to safeguards.
+The two safeguards employed by the Diocese are (a) sending data to countries deemed under UK law as offering an adequate level of data protection or (b) ensuring that recipients of your data are contractually obliged to protect your data using contracts approved under UK law.
 Our website is also accessible from overseas so on occasion some personal data (for example in a newsletter) may be accessed from overseas.
 We take all reasonable steps to ensure that your personal data is processed securely and will only transfer your personal data outside the United Kingdom where it is compliant with applicable data protection legislation or is part of a contract with specific individuals or organisations and the means of transfer provides adequate safeguards in relation to your personal data.

 8. Further processing